Boating Accident Attorney

 Personal Watercraft (Jet Ski) Accidents

 Jet skis are the rental vehicle of choice for many Florida tourists, and many locals use personal watercraft regularly for recreational purposes.
-But, operating a jet ski safely requires skill, and operators who are being reckless or lack experience can quickly lose control.
+However, operating a jet ski requires skill.
+Operators who are being reckless or lack experience can quickly lose control.

 Due to their small size, personal watercraft will often be out of view for operators piloting larger boats.
 This is particularly true in crowded areas.
 When a larger vessel strikes a jet ski, the jet ski operator will often have a claim for financial compensation.